mosse-security/mcsi-library/docs/articles/2023/07/cloud-based-vs-on-premise-security.md

 :orphan:
 (cloud-based-vs-on-premise-security)=

-# A Comparison of Cloud vs On-Premises Security
+# Cloud Based vs. On-Premises Security

 Cloud computing is popular due to its scalability and cost-efficiency, allowing businesses to easily expand resources on demand and pay only for what they use.
 However, when it comes to data and operational security, organizations confront a crucial choice between cloud-based solutions and the traditional on-premises model.
 Both approaches present unique advantages and challenges, making it imperative for decision-makers to thoroughly understand and compare these two paradigms.
 This article aims to evaluate cloud and on-premises security, examining their strengths, and weaknesses, and how to ensure data security when choosing the cloud service provider.